SEL-Columbia/infrastructure-planning/missions/ProductionCountdown-20160711.md

     Add instructions on how to set up the system on a new machine

-    Add household count and total and existing proposed grid length to summary Make it easy to clone scenarios
-    Remove unnecessary files in output
+    Add household count and total and existing proposed grid length to summary Remove unnecessary files in output
     Fix command line overriding JSON
         Add test

     Let user download table
-    Document ways that users can debug model
     Replace peak_demand with household and population info when clicking on node Explain that technologies chosen via networker not in coster #10 Handle empty null values for number of people per household